Phalenopsis/angular-module/README.md

 If you accept, your file app-routing-module.ts will be updated.

-**Note : lazy-loading for sub-modules isn't yet implemented** You would implement it manually.
+**Note : lazy-loading for sub-modules isn't yet implemented** You should implement it manually.

 ![capture of routes updated](help/images/routes-updated.png)